anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide.md

 ### Outputs and logs are structured

 Two message-logs are produced:
-- one for **the experiment** as a whole - printed to the console, and often additionally to `experiment_log.txt`.
+- `experiment_log.txt` for the **experiment as a whole** and also printed to the console.
-- one for **each input** - printed to `job_log.txt` but only if an error occurs processing that particular input.
+- `job_log.txt` for **each input** but **only if an error occurs** processing that particular input.

 Outputs are produced by default in a temporary directory, easily changed with the `-o` options.

 #### Parallelization

 Inputs are processed in parallel if possible.
-Some tasks can be executed each input entirely independently, and so fully in parallel across cores (processors); others involve shared memory and a mixture of parallel and sequential steps.
+Some tasks can be executed each input entirely independently, and so fully in parallel across cores; others involve shared memory and a mixture of parallel and sequential steps.

-{% include note.html content="For quick tasks that produce no outputs (i.e. log text only), the execution details are suppressed from the console.
-For more complicated-tasks, execution details are incrementally printed to the console.
+{% include note.html content="Quick tasks that only print text to the console **suppress execution details**.
+Otherwise, for more complicated-tasks, **per-input execution progress** is incrementally printed to the console.
 Observe if any errors occur!" %}

 ## Example Usage

-Some example guides walk through executing commands:

-- Generating a [histogram](/user_guide_examples_histogram.html) of pixel intensities from each channel.
+See [Example Usage](/user_guide_examples.html) for step-by-step usage.

 {% include links.html %}